 Natural Look, not “Light” makeup

 For headshots, you want natural look makeup.
 “Light” makeup is good as long as it is natural and evenly applied.
 If you apply foundation makeup too lightly, the application tends to be uneven, and you can see a mottled pattern in the picture.
-To avoid this, use a good amount of foundation with attention to make it uniform.
+To avoid this, use enough amount of foundation with attention to make it uniform.
 Also, don’t be afraid to use a lot of setting powder, compared to when you are making up for in-person activities, say, going to a workplace or a party.
 What you need is good coverage combined with natural look finish.

 Always good start is a clean and healthy skin, well moisturized.
 Use primer where appropriate.